kearutherford/BerkeleyForestsAnalytics/README.md

 tree_bio_demo
 ```

+    ##   Forest Plot_id  SPP Status DBH_CM HT_M stem_bio_kg bark_bio_kg branch_bio_kg
+    ## 1   SEKI       1 CADE      L   10.3  5.1       24.23        1.30          2.26
+    ## 2   SEKI       2 PIPO      D   44.7 26.4      573.15       71.73        159.58
+    ## 3   SEKI       3 QUKE      L   19.1  8.0       87.99          NA            NA
+    ## 4   SEKI       4 ABCO      L   32.8 23.3      260.42      111.93         44.08
+    ## 5   SEKI       5 PSME      L   13.8 11.1       42.81        7.91          6.81
+    ##   total_bio_kg
+    ## 1        27.79
+    ## 2       804.46
+    ## 3        87.99
+    ## 4       416.43
+    ## 5        57.53

 ### Notice in the output dataframe:

 - QUKE (California black oak) has `NA` `bark_bio_kg` and
   `branch_bio_kg`.
-For some hardwood species, the `stem_bio_kg`
+For some hardwood species, the `stem_bio_kg` includes
-    includes bark and branch biomass.
-In these cases, bark and branch
+  bark and branch biomass.
+In these cases, bark and branch biomass are
-    biomass are not available as separate components of total biomass.
+  not available as separate components of total biomass.

 - The column names of the input dataframe will remain intact in the
   output dataframe.

 - The `status` column, which is not directly used in the biomass
   calculations, remains in the output dataframe.
-Any additional
+Any additional columns
-    columns in the input dataframe will remain in the output dataframe.
+  in the input dataframe will remain in the output dataframe.

 ## Species code tables